5 Ultimate HIIT Treadmill Workouts To Get Faster

 HIIT, which refers to high-intensity interval training, involves cycling between short bouts of vigorous exercise with less intense recovery periods.

-You can do almost any type of exercise during a HIIT as long as you can do it vigorously enough to get your heart rate up to at least 85% of your maximum heart rate, but, as the name implies, a HIIT treadmill workout is a HIIT workout that involves running on a treadmill.
+You can do almost any type of exercise during HIIT exercise sessions as long as you can do it vigorously enough to raise your heart rate to at least 85% of your maximum.

 Essentially, HIIT treadmill workouts are a specific type of treadmill interval workout wherein the intensity of the intervals is vigorous enough to increase your heart rate to approximately 85-95% of your max heart rate.